jetaggart/stream-sms-draft/README.md

 );
 ```

-When submitted the form triggers the `register` function, which will make a simple `HTTP` `POST` to our backend.
-(In the snippet below the `// ...` is the part that handles the response from the `backend`.
-We'll get to that in a minute).
+When submitted, the form above triggers the `register` function shown in the next snippet.
+The `register` function makes a simple `HTTP` `POST` to our backend.
+(The  `// ...` in the snippet is the part of that function that handles the response from the `backend`.
+We'll get to that in a minute.)

 <!-- https://gist.github.com/isaidspaghetti/aaacfd3ca10ab707613a57566e884633 -->
 ```jsx